martijndevries/NLP_Reddit/README.md

 ### Posts

-The best-performing classification model is a Stacking Classifier, with a Logistic Regression, Random Forest, and Multinomial Naive Bayes as base estimators and a Logistic Regression as the final estimator.
+Out of the models I tried, the best-performing classification model is a Stacking Classifier, with a Logistic Regression, Random Forest, and Multinomial Naive Bayes as base estimators and a Logistic Regression as the final estimator.
 The sklearn diagram below shows the full data pipeline: the comment text is vectorized with my custom transformer that wraps around TfidfVectorizer, the numerical features are scaled, and the categorical feature (the domain name) is one-hot encoded.

  <img src="./figures/posts_model_sklearn_pipe.png" height="180px"/>